Visual Studio IntelliCode gets whole-line code completions, dynamic refactoring detection

 On top of all the Visual Studio announcements at Ignite 2019 in Orlando today, Microsoft also shared some notable improvements to Visual Studio IntelliCode, which uses AI to offer intelligent suggestions that improve code quality and productivity.
 IntelliCode now supports whole-line completions and features dynamic refactoring detection.
 This is a continuation of Microsoft’s strategy of applying AI “to the entire application developer lifecycle.”

 IntelliCode is trained on over 14,000 public code repositories to understands how APIs are used.
-But now, Amanda Silver, a director of Microsoft’s developer division, told VentureBeat that IntelliCode can also learn from your own code, too.
+But Amanda Silver, a director of Microsoft’s developer division, told VentureBeat that IntelliCode can now learn from your own code, too.

 “In addition to learning from the public repos on GitHub, we’ll also be able to learn from keystrokes as you type,” Silver told VentureBeat.
-“The keystrokes as you type is not being sent back to Microsoft or anything like that.
+“The keystrokes as you type [are] not being sent back to Microsoft or anything like that.
 We’re basically learning on your machine so that we can actually take the repetitive and the tedious tasks and create a refactoring that you can invoke immediately in the context of your code.
-This isn’t a traditional refactoring that you might be used to where we have a semantic understanding of the code base and it’s all based on static analysis.
+This isn’t a traditional refactoring that you might be used to, where we have a semantic understanding of the code base and it’s all based on static analysis.
 This is actually looking at, dynamically, the keystrokes that you’ve been typing, plus the context of the code that you’ve been writing, to create new refactoring suggestions.”

 Whole-line code completions and dynamic refactoring detection